 Costa Rica Coronavirus Case Numbers

-As of October 7th, Costa Rica has had 1,013 new cases and 17 deaths in the past 24 hours.
-There are currently 574 people hospitalized with 214 people in intensive care.
+As of January 15th, Costa Rica has had 508 new Coronavirus cases in the past 24 hours.

-In total, the Health Ministry has reported 82,142 confirmed cases of the Coronavirus disease.
-There are currently 32,122 active cases.
-This means that the number of people who have recovered is 50,020.
+In total, the Health Ministry has reported 186,000 confirmed cases of COVID-19.
+There are currently 40,000 active cases.
+This means that the approximate number of people who have recovered is 146,00.

-The current death toll due to Coronavirus in Costa Rica is 1,004.
+The current death toll due to Coronavirus in Costa Rica is 2,458.
+This means that Coronavirus was the leading cause of death in Costa Rica for 2020….which is devastating.

 Should I Visit Costa Rica Right Now?

-If you are planning to travel from one of the countries which are allowed to enter Costa Rica, this could actually be a great time to travel.
+If you are considering a vacation to Costa Rica, this could actually be a great time to travel.
 Tourism businesses are hurting for business.
-You will have your pick of any hotel or Airbnb and the rates are much much lower than usual.
+You will have your pick of any hotel or Airbnb and the rates are much much lower than usual (especially for this time of year).

-Plus, the country is empty.
+Plus, the country is not as busy as it usually is at this time of year.
 You won’t have to compete with tons of other tourists for certain activities.

 However, if you feel you are at high risk for bad COVID-19 symptoms, it is probably best to hold off on traveling right now.
 As you can tell from the case numbers above, case numbers are far from low.